uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 	As a quick reference for the use of git, this book covers most of the hands-on commands for common operations on Git.
 The book in multiple formats is available to [download for free](https://git-scm.com/book/en/v2).

-#### Required Tools and Software

-* Students are expected to have their own computers for exercises and assignments.
-Internet connection is also essential for connecting to the on-campus server and downloading lab exercises and homework assignments.

-	_Note that if you have trouble accessing a computer and/or internet on a demand basis in order to study this course, please contact the instructor as early as possible.
-They will work with the department, trying their best to accommodate and solve the issue._

 <!--
 * [i>clicker](http://iclicker.illinois.edu/students.aspx)

   This hardware can be purchased at the Illini Union Bookstore.
 Students are responsible for purchasing and registering their i>clicker prior to the first day of class.
 Students are responsible for bringing their functional i>clicker to every class session.
  -->

+#### Required Tools and Software

+* Students are expected to have their own computers for exercises and assignments.
+Internet connection is also essential for connecting to the on-campus server and downloading lab exercises and homework assignments.

+	__Note that if you have trouble accessing a computer and/or internet on a demand basis in order to study this course, please contact the instructor as early as possible.
+They will work with the department, trying their best to accommodate and solve the issue.__

+* Programming languages taught in this course include GNU bash of version 5.0 on Ubuntu 22 and Python of version 3.11.18

+	All students will have an account to access the on-campus server (the "cl" server) running Linux.
+This allows students to carry on practice on bash command line tools anytime online.
+For Mac users, bash command line tools are already installed as a part of your operating system.
+However, occasionally the same command may differ in the flags it takes and in the outputs it produces on Ubuntu and Mac, due to the different versions.
+For Windows 10 users, a Linux environment can be installed using the Windows Subsystem for Linux (WSL).
+Official instructions for doing so can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Regardless of which system an exercise or homework is completed, it must also be tested on the on-campus server (i.e. the "cl" server) -- all the assignments will be graded based on their outputs running on the on-campus server.

+	Students are responsible for installing the programming environment on their own computers.
+It is recommended that Python and relevant modules be installed via [Anaconda Distribution](https://www.anaconda.com/download).

+* Git software and [GitHub](https://github.com/) account for assignment deployment and submission

+	Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) that records changes to a file or set of files over time.
+For Mac users, the git software is built in the macOS, so nothing needs to be done.
+For Windows users, the binary installer can be downloaded from [Git](https://git-scm.com/download/win).
+While both 32- and 64-bit versions are available for downloading, Windows systems of contemporary versions should fully support the latter.
+	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be submitted for grading during the course.

+If any student runs into trouble when setting up the software environment on their own machines, please reach out to the instructor and TA for help.
+A part of the lecture and the lab session of the first week will be devoted to making sure all essential software is installed and running.

 ## Student Responsibilities